 When the lights came on again, I saw the rat looking at us while standing on a…

-'Faded pink cotton wallet... nylon zipper whose paint has peeled off long ago...Hello Kitty keychain…isn't that my wallet?'
+'Faded pink cotton wallet... nylon zipper which has its paint peeled off long ago...Hello Kitty keychain…isn't that my wallet?'

 "Is that your wallet Mama?"
 Ao herself asked.

 "No!
 Bad mousey!
 No biting Mama's money!
 Put it down, put it down now!"

-Ao walked nearer to the damn rat, lecturing it like it is a trained animal.
+Ao walked nearer to the damned rat, lecturing it like it was a trained animal.

 The rat tore the note apart in one smooth motion.

 Father's salary as a Sergeant First Class was enough for three people, not for five.
 So ever since I moved in with Ichigo I had been using the money in my savings account to supplement his income, which was regularly deposited into by my own parents.

 "Oh no you don't!"
 I yelled.